mdub/clamp/README.markdown

     end

-When a command has sub-commands, Clamp will attempt to delegate based on the first command-line argument, before options are parsed.
-Remaining arguments will be passed on to the sub-command.
+When a command has sub-commands, Clamp will attempt to delegate to the appropriate one, based on the first command-line argument (after options are parsed).

+If a sub-command accepts options or parameters of it's own, they must be specified after the sub-command name.

 Getting help
 ------------